 - Preventing cannabis-impaired driving

 Mandatory Alcohol Screening

 On December 18, 2018, the Government of Canada introduced mandatory alcohol screening (MAS) for drivers.
 This law allows police officers to demand a breath sample from drivers without having reasonable suspicion that the driver has consumed alcohol.
 A number of studies have shown that MAS, when combined with other strategies, is effective in reducing alcohol-impaired driving.
-Although there are concerns about potential violations of the Charter of Rights and Freedoms, MAS has the potential to make a positive impact on impaired driving.
+Although there are concerns about potential violations of the Canadian Charter of Rights and Freedoms, MAS has the potential to make a positive impact on impaired driving.